 I’m going to start 2018 with a lesson for my ladies, and I feel like we should make this year the year where we refuse to be the typical “Christian lady,” and I’ll explain why.

-Anyways, to give more a backstory, I gave my life to Jesus Christ when I was a few weeks away from my 13th birthday, so during eighth grade and high school, my walk with Christ was just starting out.
-However, even when I first gave my life to Christ and I was still new in my faith, I got a comment from one of the ladies who worked at the church I attended that had me confused for sometime; “You’re not the typical Christian girl.”
+To give more a backstory, I gave my life to Jesus when I was a few weeks away from my 13th birthday, so during eighth grade and high school, my walk with Christ was just starting out.
+However, even when I first gave my life to Christ and I was still new in my faith, I got a comment from one of the secretaries at my school that had me confused for sometime; “You’re not the typical Christian girl.”

 I was very confused by that comment, but I would always have people tell me over the years, and it made me worry.
 I remember asking my mom “Is that a bad thing?”
 As I am now in my twenties and my faith in Christ has strengthen beyond belief, I have realized that the comment I was given was the best compliment I could ever receive.